ros2/ros2_documentation/source/About-package-documentation.rst

 When creating a new package, clear documentation is essential for others who may use it.
 Package documentation tools in ROS make it easy to write, maintain, and generate web-browsable documentation from your source code.

+Core ROS packages:

+* `rosdoc2 <https://docs.ros.org/en/rolling/How-To-Guides/Documenting-a-ROS-2-Package.html>`_: Tool for documenting a ROS package.
+QUESTION FOR THE REVIEWER: IN THE SPREADSHEET THERE IS A QUESTION MARK NEXT TO THIS ENTRY.
+DO WE NEED TO INCLUDE IN THIS LIST?

+QUESTION FOR THE REVIEWER: ARE THERE ANY OTHER CORE ROS PACKAGES THAT WE CAN LIST HERE?

+Community-contributed packages:

+QUESTION FOR THE REVIEWER: ARE THERE ANY COMMUNITY-CONTRIBUTED PACKAGES THAT WE CAN LIST HERE?

 Package documentation locations
 -------------------------------